datenshicommunity/website-docs/en/connect_irc.md

 - Go to our IRC Page [Here](/irc)
 - Generate new token
 - Open your IRC Client and add the server
-- Copy your Token to Server Password
+- Copy your token to Server Password
 - Save and Connect
 - Finish